Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Pure Enrichment PureZone Mini air purifier is a portable model designed for use on the go, which means it could be a great car air purifier.
 This device has a removable handle for portability.
 With a two-stage air filtration system, this device removes most particles.
 A HEPA filter works in tandem with a carbon filter to remove larger and smaller particles.
 It has three fan speeds, so it’s suitable for use in living rooms and bedrooms.
 However, at its highest power setting, this device gets loud.

 The device weighs just 1 pound and can easily be carried on the go.
 Thanks to a built-in rechargeable lithium-ion battery, this Pure Enrichment PureZone Mini air purifier is the device of choice for purifying the air in vehicles.
 It charges with a USB cable for convenience.
-Removing the base to access the filter is easy, and it’s done with a simple twist motion.
+Removing the base to access the filter is easy and done with a simple twist motion.
 The purifier has a stylish design that will become the focal point in any room.